sandhuat/RemNote/README.md

 # RemNote
-A note taking application with time and location reminders
+A note taking Android application with time and location reminders

 | | | |